 The biggest fear of many is “sleeping hot”, which is caused by mattresses and sheets that retain heat.
 Brooklinen breathes well, so I didn’t have that issue at all during my time with these sheets.
 This means that Brooklinen is a good fit for warmer clients as well.

-Some things to note before you make your decision:
+Some things to note before making any decisions:

 - The fitted sheet easily fit my 11” mattress.
 They claim it can fit up to a 15” mattress, and from what I can tell, that appears to be true.